rosros2000/kokanumi/README.md

   iBUS input-method table for likanu:

-  likanu abugida, all current kokanu words and the following punctuation marks:
+  likanu abugida, with ALL current kokanu words and the following punctuation marks:

   oq	◖, cq	◗, qq	≈, xq	ʭ	1, pq	: